Montana-Media-Arts/220-creative-coding2-Spring2023/modules/week-6/_posts/2005-01-01-conclusions.md

 # Conclusions

-This week we continued working on our projects and made progress toward that.
+This week we continued on adding more to our game.